HCL-TECH-SOFTWARE/leap-doc/9.3.6/sub_adding_stages_toc.md

-# Adding Stages to an application {#configuringwhatusersseeaftersubmittingaform .concept}
+# Adding stages to an application {#configuringwhatusersseeaftersubmittingaform .concept}

 It is often desirable to have an application, or form, transition through a set of phases or stages.
 At each stage the form might be used by different people in different roles.
 The form also might be presented in a slightly different manner in each stage, such as having some items or pages hidden, or in a read-only state.